sam-is/OgcApi.Net/docs/configuration.md

 - hybrid: features + tiles.
 That means that API consumer can use tiles API for fast data queries and features API to get precise objects coordinates or modify objects

 Tiles and features providers for one collection can be different.
 For example, you can create collection that publishes features from the database, but the tiles can be taken from mbtiles file.

+In collection options, you can optionally specify:
+- **Description**
+- **Links** - a list of other links
+- **Extent** - the spatial and/or temporal extent of the collection
+- **ItemType** - indicator of the type of items in the collection, defaults to `feature`
+- **CalculateNumberMatched** - a boolean flag indicating if the number of matched items by a query should be returned in the response.
+It is recommended to set to `false` for large tables.
+Defaults to `true`